 Doctor of Philosophy (PhD)

 This advanced degree prepares students with outstanding academic records for research and teaching in architecture and environmental design.
 It is a research-oriented program, in which the student chooses specific fields of specialization, prepares sufficiently in the literature and research of those fields to pass written and oral examinations, and completes original research culminating in the written dissertation.
-The PhD program provides detailed focus in specific study areas, including Building Science, Technology and Sustainability as well as History, Theory and Society.
+The PhD program provides a detailed focus in specific study areas, including Building Science, Technology and Sustainability as well as History, Theory and Society.

 Source: Berkeley Academic Guide